Subsystem analysis of continuous-variable resource states: Subsystem decomposition

 and is diagonalized by the simultaneous eigenvalues of $\l$, $\mGop$, and $\op{u}$.
 Thus, a position eigenstate $\ket{x}_q$ can be decomposed as

 and the subsystem basis states inherit orthonormality:

 The maps between the subsystem and the partitioned-position eigenvalues are given in Eqs.~\eqref{eq:maps1} and~\eqref{eq:maps2} along with

-that is, the gauge modular position is equal to the modular position from the partitioned position decomposition.
+that is, the gauge modular position is equal to the modular position from the partitioned-position decomposition.
 The three quantum numbers in the subsystem decomposition---$\ell$, $\mG$, and $\uG$---are functions solely of the position eigenvalue $x$ through

 with the closest integer function given in \eqr{eq:closestint}.
 In simpler terms, with respect to expressions like \eqr{eq:base10} and \eqr{eq:base2}, $\ell$ is a base-$d$ digit, whereas $\mG$ and $\uG$ are the leftover integer and fractional part respectively.
 Since changing between the position basis and the subsystem basis is notationally complex, we often discuss the connection to the subsystem basis in terms of the intermediate partitioned-position basis.